-UNIT-V Aptitude-III
+UNIT-V Aptitude-III 8 Hours

-Time & Work, Pipe & Cistern, Time, Speed & Distance, Boat & Stream, Sitting Arrangement, Clock &
+Time & Work, Pipe & Cistern, Time, Speed & Distance, Boat & Stream, Sitting Arrangement, Clock & Calendar.

-Calendar.
-Course outcome: After completion of the course, students will be able to CO 1 Apply the working methods of complex functions for finding analytic К3 functions.
+r CO 1 Apply the working methods of complex functions for finding analytic К3 functions.
 CO 2 Apply the concepts of complex functions for finding Taylor's series, К3 Laurent's series and evaluation of definite integrals.
-CO 3 Apply the concept of partial differential equation to solve partial differential K4 Equations and problems concerned with partial differential equations.
+CO 3 Apply the concept of partial differential equation to solve partial K4 differential Equations and problems concerned with partial differential equations.
 CO 4 Apply the concept of numerical techniques to evaluate the zeroes of the К3 Equation, concept of interpolation and numerical methods for various mathematical operations and tasks, such as integration, the solution of linear system of equations and the solution of differential equation.
 CO 5 Solve the problems of Time & Work, Pipe & Cistern, Time, Speed & К3 Distance, Boat & Stream, Sitting Arrangement, Clock & Calendar.
-Text books: